 There is always a risk that an exploration project may fail, as shown by the global success rate for exploratory drilling operations, which stands at around one in three.
 At Total, managing these risks involves a strategy that prioritizes proven oil basins – extensive exploration in emerging areas (50%) and intensive exploration in mature areas (25%) – while also ensuring the exploration of new basins receives significant attention (25%).
 To optimize risk sharing, Total always works with partners when entering a new area.

 A structure designed to perform

-The Group’s Exploration Division comprises five highly independent Geographical Divisions (Americas, Africa, Asia-Pacific, Europe & Central Asia, Middle East & North Africa), which are supported by three cross-disciplinary functional units.
+The Group’s Exploration Division comprises five highly independent Geographical Divisions (Americas, Africa, Asia-Pacific, North Sea and Russia, Middle East & North Africa & Caspian South Europe), which are supported by three cross-disciplinary functional units.
 The purpose of this organizational structure is to carry out the exploration program for each area and achieve its goals, to capitalize on regional knowledge (basin mastering), and to build relationships with the other regional players.
 In order to renew and develop its exploration portfolio, each Geographical Division is responsible for assessing and promoting new exploration acreages and for seizing discovered resource opportunities (DRO).

 A three-stage exploration process

 From seeking out new exploration acreages to managing exploratory wells, Total’s exploration process closely integrates cutting-edge expertise in the fields of geoscience, reservoirs and drilling, with input from reservoir engineering and production experts and economists during the studies to assess the economic value of projects.

 Petroleum geoscience: constantly changing concepts